 Are you convinced yet?
-How about if I told you that you can make tons of changes to these.
-Add flavorings to the almonds to suit your tastes!
+You can even add flavorings to the almonds to suit your tastes!
 Try adding extracts, citrus zest, or even rose water or orange blossom water for an exotic variation.
-Coconut candied almonds, orange candied almonds, or even something like buttered rum candied almonds would all be wonderful!
+Coconut candied almonds, orange candied almonds, or even something like buttered rum candied almonds would all be wonderful.

 - 1/2 cup water